We will track here amendments to this resource that reflect changes in law and practice.

 Under the Directive, EEA member states are not able to impose any additional, non-Directive prospectus requirements where the Directive applies, so there can be no additional local law requirements for any offers with total consideration of EUR5 million or more.

-These amendments should have been given effect in the domestic law of the EEA member states by 1 July 2012.
+This limit should have been increased from EUR2.5 million and the aggregation rule introduced in the domestic law of the EEA member states by 1 July 2012.
 For more information, see Amendment of the Directive and future developments.

 There is a potentially confusing extra exemption in the Directive for offers with an aggregate consideration of less than EUR100,000 over a period of 12 months.
 Although it has been suggested that this may prevent EEA member states from introducing any prospectus requirements under local law (in addition to those in the Directive) for offers below this limit, it does not have any current significance in the UK.